 With that said, protection begins at the design level.
-Our snow management team recommends that you plan for snow storage from the very start of the season by leaving around 20 feet of space at the end of your driveway where a plow can push the snow.
+Our snow management team recommends that you have a plan for storing snow from the very start of the season by leaving around 20 ft. of empty space where your driveway reaches the garage or where a plow can push the snow.
 For some, we know this is not an option.
-Instead, you can leave an open space on the side of the driveway for the snow.
-Regardless, know that a narrow driveway or a light post right against the driveway will not make snow removal easy for you.
+Instead, you can leave an open space on the edge of the driveway for the snow.
+Regardless, know that a small driveway or a light post right against the driveway will not make snow removal easy for you.
 Plan ahead and consider the best way to have the snow removed before the first snowfall happens.

 Summer is Best

-While it seems a little odd, summer is the best time to start protecting your decks, pathways, pergolas, and patios from the winter cold.
-Wood absorbs water, so by applying a sealant or other protectant can help keep them lasting for years to come.
+While it seems a little odd, summer is a great time to start protecting your decks, pathways, pergolas, and patios from the winter cold.
+Wood soaks up water, so by applying a sealant or other protectant can help keep them lasting for years to come.
 Also, you can increase their safety level by applying these products when they have adequate time to dry and set.
 We recommend filling an asphalt cracks as well for safety purposes.

 Autumn is Next

-Once fall hits, that’s when it’s time to have your Calgary landscaper check on your irrigation system.
-This is the best time to use a commercial blower to get all the water out of the irrigation pipes.
+Once fall comes around, that’s when it’s time to have your Calgary landscaper check on your irrigation system.
+This is the best time to use a blower to get all the liquid out of the pipes.
 This will keep your pipes in working order.
 Also, fall is the time to drain any above ground pools, ponds, and other standing water.
 Protect any outdoor pipes from freezing, bring in any patio furniture, and use special covers to keep this furniture nice through the wintertime if you can’t bring it indoors.

 Not all plants are immune to winter weather!
 However, if you choose native plants and take good care of them, you may find that your landscaping remains beautiful when all the snow finally melts.
-Fertilize your lawn with a winterizer fertilizer, rake it free of debris, and feel free to cut lower than normal to prevent any fungal diseases from growing.
+Fertilize your lawn with a fertilizer appropriate for winter, rake it free of leaves, and feel free to mow the grass lower than normal to prevent any fungal diseases from growing.
 You may need to wrap shrubs to protect them from the weight of the snow.

-Once winter is over and the snow has melted, you can then unwrap your plants and refill any drained ponds and pools.
+Once winter is over and all of the snow has melted, you can then uncover your plants and refill any drained ponds and pools.
 Just keep in mind that things can change over the winter!
 Before flipping on the sprinklers, don’t forget to…